Natan-Torres-0x0L/C-Strings-Library/README.md

 ## string_compare
   > <pre>bool string_compare(char *source, const char *string, size_t size, bool sensitive)</pre>
   Arguments:
-   - source: the source string
+   - `source`: the source string
-   - string: constant to be compared with the source string
+   - `string`: constant to be compared with the source string
-   - size: number of characters to be compared
+   - `size`: number of characters to be compared
-   - sensitive: case sensitive comparison
+   - `sensitive`: case sensitive comparison

   Returns:
    - True if the strings are the same or false otherwise